joshuanasiatka/FSU-Fall-2016/oop/readme.md

 # Object-Oriented Programming (CSC 3500)
 Landing page for CSC 3500 course files and notes

+More projects and documentation for this course is available [here](https://ref.bitcraftlabs.net/?page=/Object-Oriented/000An_Introduction.md)

 **Projects:**
 * Introduction to OOP
  * [BirthdayUnBirthday](projects/birthday)